harshakk/test-first-hello-world/README.md

 # test-first-hello-world
-This is a test repository to learn Git
+This is a test repository to learn GitHub